pragatibhandari/practicejs/README.md

 - Create a prompt where you can write twitter like text limited to 10 words.

+### Problem 3

+##### Write code for a function that checks whether a given string is a valid email (NOTE! the validation doesn't need to perfect, it's enough that it fulfills the requirements listed here).

+#### The requirements are:

+- String must contain following characters: ".", "@"
+- There must be at least two characters after the period.
+- The first letter cannot be a "." or a "@". \*/

 ## CSS

 ### Problem 1